Jabernathy88/kusoft-pen-pal/README.md

 As any user, if I try to delete a Language with association records, I will receive an polite error notice instead.

 Otherwise, I should not have trouble deleting other records.
 (Dependend destroy)

+As any user, when I request to see any Language, the system will also show the current average proficiency among all Users, rounded to two decimal points.